Computer Modeling in Engineering & Sciences |

 5.3.1 Using the First Principal Component

-images and images were used as input of SVM, independently in growth stage classification of experimental and natural populations, respectively, and in combination in the classification of two populations.
+and were used as input of SVM, independently in growth stage classification of experimental and natural populations, respectively, and in combination in the classification of two populations.
 Tab.
 4 summarizes the growth stage classification results of SVM using PC-1.
 Classification of the experimental and natural populations of Ohrid trout using the first principal component in SVM is summarized in Tab.
 5.

 5.3.2 Using the First and Second Principal Components

 Due to the maximum variance, PC-1 and PC-2 are selected as the input of SVM, and PC3 is discarded.
 Moreover, for performance comparison, the only PC1 is used in SVM in the earlier section.
 It is obvious from Tabs.
 4 and 6 that there is a minor improvement (1.67%) in classification accuracy of SVM in the analysis of the experimental population and a 5% improvement in the analysis of the natural population using only PC-1 than using both PC-1 and PC-2 for test data subsets.
-Though the classification accuracy of the SVM by using only PC-1 in the analysis of the combination of images and images is less (Tab.
+Though the classification accuracy of the SVM by using only PC-1 in the analysis of the combination of and is less (Tab.
 5) than using both PC-1 and PC-2 for the similarly combined matrix (Tab.
 7) by 3.28% and 25% for training and test data subsets, respectively.
 It is obvious from the SVM classification results in Tab.
 6 (using PC-1 and PC-2), Tab.
 4 (using PC-1), and Tab.
 2 (using the original dataset) that the combination of PCA and SVM results in better classification accuracy than the SVM method alone.
 However, using the SVM method alone results in better classification accuracy for the combination of experimental and natural populations as shown in Tab.
 3. It is clear from Tab.
 6 that there is only class confusion between the samples of December 2017 and May 2018 of the SVM classifier.
 It is similar to the qualitative discrimination results shown in Fig. 3.
 The SVM classifier results in correct class recognition rate of 98.3% and 95% using training and test data subsets, respectively.
 For the visual demonstration of SVM classification results, the decision value plots of three binary class SVMs in Fig. 7a indicate a positive decision value in favor of the first class and a negative decision value in favor of the second class.
 The majority voting rule was adopted to decide the final class of a training data point.
 A similar rule was followed for the test data subsets classification using the decision values of three binary class SVMs shown in Fig. 7b.
 The SVM classification results of the three different months of the natural population are shown in Tab.
 6. It is obvious that most of the class confusion is in between the samples of December 2017 and May 2018.
 SVM results are complementing the PC score plot shown in Fig. 4.
 The SVM classifier results in the correct class recognition rate of 95.8% and 90% using the training and test data subsets, respectively.
 The decision value plots of training and test data subsets of three binary SVMs in Figs. 8a and 8b, respectively, indicate the positive decision value of the first class and negative decision value of the second class, and the final class was decided according to the majority voting rule.
 The SVM classifier results in only 57% correct classification in the training stage (Tab.
 7), which is due to the maximum overlapping of the samples in the PC space (Fig. 5).
 For the test data subset, similar SVM model results in a correct class recognition rate of 77.5%.
 The decision value plots in Fig. 9 of training and test data subsets are based on a single binary class SVM model and indicate the positive decision value of the first class (experimental population) and the negative decision value of the second class (natural population), similar to previous decision value plots in Figs. 7 and 8.
-The decision values (Figs. 79) show that the multiclass identification works well due to the majority vote of the outputs of 1-vs.-1 SVMs.
+The decision values (Figs. 7–9) show that the multiclass identification works well due to the majority vote of the outputs of 1-vs.-1 SVMs.
 In the present study, a combination of PCA and SVM method is implemented first time in the classification of different growth stages of Ohrid trout.
 Therefore, it’s not feasible to compare the results with other studies.

 Though, the performance of the SVM using the original dataset (Tabs.
 2 and 3) has been compared with the classification performance of the combination of PCA and SVM using PC-1 (Tabs.
 4 and 5), and using the PC-1 and PC-2 (Tabs.
 6 and 7).
 In some related studies, the SVM method has been implemented and results in a comparable accuracy, like hunger states classification of Rainbow trout (average accuracy of 85%) [23]; color and texture features-based classification of fish species (average accuracy of 81.14%–96.30%) [22]; fish species classification (accuracy of 78.59%) [41]; hyperspectral imaging-based classification of fresh and frozen fish (accuracy of 91.43%) [42]; and an ensemble of wrappers features-based fish age classification (accuracy of 77.07%–77.27%) [27], etc.